sdn0303/requests/README.md

 # requests
-The API Request Wrapper for Golang
+The http Request CRUD Wrapper for Golang.

 ## Examples
 ### Get